 The securities beneficially owned by the Selling Holders covered by this prospectus may be offered and sold from time to time by the Selling Holders.
 The term "Selling Holders" includes donees, pledgees, transferees or other successors in interest selling securities received after the date of this prospectus from a Selling Holders as a gift, pledge, partnership distribution or other transfer.
 The Selling Holders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to the then current market price or in negotiated transactions.
 Each Selling Holders reserves the right to accept and, together with its respective agents, to reject, any proposed purchase of securities to be made directly or through agents.
 The Selling Holders and any of their permitted transferees may sell their securities offered by this prospectus on any stock exchange, market or trading facility on which the securities are traded or in private transactions.
 If underwriters are used in the sale, such underwriters will acquire the shares for their own account.
 These sales may be at a fixed price or varying prices, which may be changed, or at market prices prevailing at the time of sale, at prices relating to prevailing market prices or at negotiated prices.
 The securities may be offered to the public through underwriting syndicates represented by managing underwriters or by underwriters without a syndicate.
-The obligations of the underwriters to purchase the securities will be subject to certain conditions.
-The underwriters will be obligated to purchase all the securities offered if any of the securities are purchased.
+The obligations of the underwriters to purchase the securities offered if any of the securities are purchased.